MindscapeHQ/raygun4flutter/README.md

 Check the "Installing" tab in pub.dev for more info.

-## Usage
+## Comprehensive sample usage

-For a working sample, check the Flutter project in `example`.
+For a working sample app, check the Flutter project in `example`.

 ### Capturing errors